fontaluc/unsupervised-pcn/README.md

 ```
 exit
 ```

-* Copy result files from PLaFRIM to local machine
+## Copy result files from PLaFRIM to local machine
 ```
 eval $(ssh-agent)
 ssh-add
-ssh username@plafrim "find /beegfs/username/unsupervised-pcn/outputs -mindepth 1 -maxdepth 1 ! -name 'logs'" | xargs -I {} scp -r username@plafrim:{} .git/unsupervised-pcn/outputs/
+rsync -avz --exclude='logs' plafrim:/beegfs/lfontain/unsupervised-pcn/outputs/ ~/.git/unsupervised-pcn/plafrim-outputs/

 ```
 The first two lines are used to only have to enter the passphrase once to copy files from PLaFRIM, using a SSH-Agent.
-The last line copies all files and folders in the outputs directory on PLaFRIM except the logs folder to the outputs directory of the local machine.
+The last line synchronizes the outputs directory on PLaFRIM except the logs folder with the outputs directory of the local machine.
+In order to use rsync, install it using the installation script provided [here](https://scicomp.aalto.fi/scicomp/rsynconwindows/) (if you are on Windows).

 ## Useful tips for PLaFRIM